-Question Criteria Max possible score 1.
+Question Criteria 1.
 Does the proposal describe a robust method / suitable approach?
-Demonstrates a clear understanding of the objectives and approaches outlined Creative and constructive thinking demonstrated by the proposed approach to this project in meeting the objectives The suitability of the proposed approach to deliver against requirements, and identification of any opportunities to add value to this Clear articulation of methods used to garner particular findings, with reference to datasets and analytical techniques used.
-25 2.
+Demonstrates a clear understanding of the objectives and approaches outlined Creative and constructive thinking demonstrated by the proposed approach to this project in meeting the objectives The suitability of the proposed approach to deliver against requirements, and identification of any opportunities to add value to this 25 2.
 Team and organisational experience in conducting similar work Demonstrate experience of the team doing relevant work Evidence of experience in the challenges and considerations involved in this work How the skills and experience of the team will be used and managed to best effect (where there is a partnership please include specific about how this will be managed, add value and any experience of successful collaboration) Specifics about the methodology and quality assurance process 25 3.
 Risks and mitigations and data protection That the risks and challenges are considered and mitigation integrated into the proposed methodology Consideration of security, confidentiality and data protection 10 4.
-Presentation Clear articulation of plans for presenting work in clear way Evidence of ability to deliver high quality research, fieldwork and outputs Ability to present findings clearly in both writing and visual formats (e.g. PowerPoints tailored to a range of audiences - analysts, commissioners, wider secretariat) 20 5.
+Presentation Clear articulation of plans for presenting work in clear and eye-catching ways Evidence of ability to deliver high quality research, fieldwork and outputs Ability to present findings clearly in both writing and visual formats (e.g. PowerPoints tailored to a range of audiences - analysts, commissioners, wider secretariat) 20 5.
 Project management Clear plan for communication and demonstration of a collaborative approach to taking the work forward, working closely with SMC as appropriate.
 Evidence of organisational capacity, project management and quality assurance procedures, to deliver the project in the specified timescales and quality The quality, timing and suitability of proposed outputs 20

-Scoring scale

-0 Nil or inadequate response.
+S Scoring scale 0 Nil or inadequate response.
 Fails to demonstrate an ability to meet the requirement.
 1 Response meets less than half the stated requirement.
 It is partially relevant but generally poor and lacks relevant detail.
 2 Response meets some but not all of the stated requirements.
 Lacks detail on how the requirement will be fulfilled in several areas.
 3 The response meets the stated requirement.
 Answers are relevant and acceptable but may lack some detail.
 4 The response fully meets the stated requirement in all areas.
 Answers are clear, relevant and elements of the response exceed the requirement by offering some added value.
 5 The response exceeds the requirement in all areas.
 Answers are comprehensive, unambiguous and offer significant added value to the requirement which benefits SMC.